shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```
 The `Shopware_SearchBundle_Collect_Criteria_Request_Handlers` event allows to register an additional `CriteriaRequestHandler`.
 By registering the `Shopware_SearchBundleES_Collect_Handlers` it is possible to register additional handlers for the `SearchBundleES`.
-Each criteria part should have his own handler class.
+Each criteria part should have its own handler class.
-First the plugin has to add the new criteria parts into the criteria for listings, this will be handled in the `CriteriaRequestHandler`, which called if a Criteria class should be generated using the request parameters:
+First, the plugin has to add the new criteria parts into the criteria for listings.
+This will be handled in the `CriteriaRequestHandler`, which is called if a Criteria class should be generated with the request parameters:
 ```php
 <?php